-Our key organisational partners are the Community Action Network (which provides valuable links to social entrepreneurs around the UK and overseas), the International Development Group of the Scottish Parliament, and the new Institute for Contemporary Scotland.
+Our key organisational partners are the Community Action Network (which provides valuable links to social entrepreneurs around the UK and overseas such as car hire Carcassonne Airport), the International Development Group of the Scottish Parliament, and the new Institute for Contemporary Scotland.

 World Exchange Partner Companies – secondments